sasip-climate/sasip-climate.github.io/content/news/2026_02_17_Call_Abstract.md

 heroBackground: '/images/ice-bandeau.png'
 ---

-We invite submissions of abstracts to Session 16 of CMWR 2026 ([Conference on Computational Methods in Water Resources])([https://cmwrconference.org/]), to be held June 28 – July 2, 2026, in Bologna, Italy.
+We invite submissions of abstracts to Session 16 of CMWR 2026, [the Conference on Computational Methods in Water Resources]([https://cmwrconference.org/]), to be held June 28 – July 2, 2026, in Bologna, Italy.
 The biennial CMWR Conference brings together researchers and practitioners working at the forefront of quantitative, data-integrated, and computational approaches in environmental and climate sciences.

 This session focuses on recent advances in **computational approaches for sea-ice modelling and prediction, bringing together developments in physics-based modelling, data assimilation, and machine learning**.
 Sea ice plays a critical role in the climate system, and improving its representation and predictability remains a major scientific and computational challenge.
 [See the description of the session]([https://cmwrconference.org/session-topics/]).